 Young couples seldom worry about infertility, yet statistics show that 10-15% of all couples still aren’t pregnant after trying to conceive for a year.
 Your risk for infertility only increases as you get older, which is a concern when so many women put off pregnancy.
 The team at Women’s Healthcare Physicians of Naples have extensive experience helping couples overcome infertility and deliver healthy babies.
-Call their office in Naples, Florida, or schedule an appointment online for a fertility consultation.
+Call their offices in Naples, Florida, or schedule an appointment online for a fertility consultation.

 Women under the age of 35 years are infertile if they haven’t become pregnant after at least one year of having regular, unprotected sex.
 If you’re older than 35, you’re considered infertile if you’re not pregnant after six months of trying.